zella0/warmup-dom-review/README.md

 //Your answer here
 ---

 ## How does one create a new 'div' element and append it to the body?
+Show how to do it with vanilla JS and jQuery.

 ```
 //Your answer here
 ```

 ## How does one create a 'li' element and append it to the 'ul' with the id 'todo-list'?
+Show how to do it with vanilla JS and jQuery.

 ```
 //Your answer here